10 Best Things to Do in Serifos Greece

 Serifos Port, Livadi

-As Serifos Greece is close to Athens, a lot of Athenians visit the island for a weekend break.
+As Serifos Greece is close to Athens, many Athenians visit the island for a weekend break.
 However, if this is your first time on Serifos, I suggest you stay at least 4 days to fully enjoy and discover this beautiful island.

 If you are staying for a very short time, Livadi, Serifos’ port is perfect and has it all.
 Great taverns and cafes, shops even a fantastic sandy beach 500 meters from the port.